 Lenders also require borrowers to provide ongoing covenants as to certain critical matters.
-For example, lenders will often request that borrowers provide covenants as to satisfaction of certain financial ratios or tests.
-Lenders will also require borrowers to maintain the property and ensure maintenance of single-purpose entity status.
+For example, lenders will often request that borrowers (and any guarantors) provide covenants as to satisfaction of certain financial ratios or tests.
+Lenders will also require borrowers to maintain the property, to grant lenders consent rights with respect to ongoing leasing activity, and to ensure maintenance of single-purpose entity status.

 Guarantees and letters of credit

 Lenders will often request a guarantee from a credit worthy party, typically with an interest in the borrower.
 Guarantees may be full payment guarantees, guarantees of non-recourse carveouts contained in the loan agreement (typically borrower defaults in the nature of bad faith acts), or guarantees of completion of work.
 Instead of a guarantee, lenders will in some transactions accept a letter of credit from a financial institution.

 Lenders may also utilise any of the following methods to protect their interests:

 Reserves.
 Lenders may require that portions of the loan proceeds are held back in the form of interest, capital improvement or other reserves, to be disbursed upon satisfaction of certain conditions.